Why virtual terrain?

 Earth":

-"Imagine being able to walk down the streets of Paris, seeing the
+"Imagine being able to walk down the streets of Paris, seeing the sights and

-able to converse with a friend who is also online, and the two of you decide
+with a friend who is also online, and the two of you decide to fly to Tahiti

-to fly to Tahiti together.
-As you travel around the globe, you stop
+together.
+As you travel around the globe, you stop momentarily at places

-momentarily at places of interest to view three-dimensional (3D)
+of interest to view three-dimensional (3D) representations of local structures,

-art, browse historical information for the area, or view real-time video and
+learn about representative works of art, browse historical information for the

-audio feeds of local events.
-Apart from its entertainment value, the
+area, or view real-time video and audio feeds of local events.
+Apart from

-educational, environmental, and societal benefits of such a facility are enormous."
+of such a facility are enormous."

 - Research Triangle Institute evangelized